 “We are confronted with the fierce urgency of now.
 In this unfolding conundrum of life and history, there “is” such a thing as being too late.
 This is no time for apathy or complacency.
 This is a time for vigorous and positive action.” ~ Martin Luther King Jr.

 I have a dream you will come from a place of love, not need.
 When interacting with your supporters you will do more than tell folks how much money you require.
 You will consider how your supporters benefit and what’s in it for them if they invest with you.
-You will help people to value your accomplishments by assuring they understand your impact.
-You will develop systems for collecting and sharing countless stories about your impact.
+You will make helping donors part of your mission.
+You will help people value your communal accomplishments by assuring they understand your joint impact.
+You will develop systems for collecting and sharing countless stories about impact.
 You will recognize if you don’t demonstrate impact, then you can’t expect folks to worry what might happen were you to be unable to grow or, even worse, cease to exist.

 I have a dream you will speak to peoples’ hearts; not just their heads.
 You will become aware that if the bulk of your communication with supporters is about numbers, finances and pie charts rather than stories of real people being helped, it will become increasingly difficult to expect anyone to care enough about your mission to invest in your success.
 You absolutely must clarify your stories and share them.